 Skeletal development abnormalities and reproductive issues are commonly found.

-They have excessive carbohydrates & the cats face similar problems just like pasteurized milk.
+They have excessive carbohydrates & the cats face similar problems just to pasteurized milk.

-Cats are carnivores; it is not preferred to offer them with soybeans.
+Cats are carnivores; it is not preferred to offer them soybeans.

 Cat’s digestive system can’t digest carbohydrate metabolizing enzymes to break down complex plant proteins.

 Also, some breed of cats is allergic to soy.

 |Almond Milk||Strictly no||People think it is good to be given to cats because almonds do not contain any lactose substance. |

 It is toxic to all pets, especially cats.